 I love cooking Thai food.
 The elements of sweet, salty, sour, spicy, and bitter make for an exciting explosion of flavor in every bite.

-In this recipe for Spicy Thai Style Eggplant, the sweet comes from the Hoisin sauce - this is also one of the ingredients that makes this dish Thai style rather than just Thai.
+In this recipe for Spicy Thai Style Eggplant, the sweetness comes from the Hoisin sauce - this is also one of the ingredients that makes this dish Thai style rather than just Thai.

 Hoisin sauce is not a normal Thai ingredient.
 It's a normal Chinese cooking ingredient.
 But when developing this sauce, I liked the way the Hoisin added thickness as well as sweetness, so I used it in place of sugar.